Should I Try a Flipped Classroom?

 During class hours students engage in various hands-on activities that facilitate deeper learning, practice and mastery of concepts.
 Teachers can plan for discussions, peer reviews and different project-based learning activities to strengthen learning and facilitate collaboration between students.
 Flipped classrooms also enhance student-teacher collaboration as teachers can conduct one-on-one sessions with students to correct and/or clarify learning.

 Recorded lectures make it possible for students to view the lectures anytime, anywhere using their digital devices.
-This is especially useful for students who have missed school as it allows them to catch up with the rest of their class.
+This is especially useful for students to catch up on lessons if missed.

 The flipped classroom model aids in transparency as parents, too, can access the lessons posted in class websites or blogs.
 Viewing these lessons equips parents with the essential knowledge to help their children with learning.